DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 On other hand Rikugen Kyouko shown no indication of getting angry.

 Next to the Liong King were Urza Resistance's Commander Jeanne and Farin.
-Rinne and Reiren were in the them.
+Rinne and Reiren were following behind.
 Looking at them from behind, Kai unintentionally clenched his fists.

 This was a tension coming from thoughts of when war among three races would break out.